Figure 0: The “four main determinants of forecasting accuracy.” 1

 (5) Look for the clashing causal forces at work in each problem: This is the “dragonfly eye perspective,” which is where you attempt to do a sort of mental wisdom of the crowds: Have tons of different causal models and aggregate their judgments.
 Use “Devil’s advocate” reasoning.
 If you think that P, try hard to convince yourself that not-P. You should find yourself saying “On the one hand… on the other hand… on the third hand…” a lot.

 (6) Strive to distinguish as many degrees of doubt as the problem permits but no more: Some people criticize the use of exact probabilities (67%!
 21%!) as merely a way to pretend you know more than you do.
 There might be another post on the subject of why credences are better than hedge words like “maybe” and “probably” and “significant chance;” for now, I’ll simply mention that when the authors rounded the superforecaster’s forecasts to the nearest 0.05, their accuracy dropped.36 Superforecasters really were making use of all 101 numbers from 0.00 to 1.00!
+(EDIT: I am told this may be wrong; the number should be 0.1, not 0.05.
+See the discussion here and here.)

 (7) Strike the right balance between under- and overconfidence, between prudence and decisiveness.